“We Are Forced to Find the Funny”: 6 Female Late Night Writers on Channeling Trump Rage, Fart Jokes and the Perils of Twitter

-Amid a bleak news cycle Ashley Nicole Black, Kat Radley, Amber Ruffin, Hallie Haglund, Jen Spyra and Marina Cockenberg dissect tackling what's off-limits, gender parity in writers rooms and why "making the host laugh is the ultimate goal."
+Amid a bleak news cycle, six top late night voices — Ashley Nicole Black, Kat Radley, Amber Ruffin, Hallie Haglund, Jen Spyra and Marina Cockenberg — dissect tackling what's off-limits, using Trump rage, the perils of Twitter and more.

 “I feel like I have a purpose,” jokes Kat Radley of The Daily Show With Trevor Noah.
 The 33-year-old writer is seated now at a table of fellow late night scribes, discussing the role of humor amid the existential dread of the Trump news cycle.
 “Our job is to make fun of this,” she says, “which is the only way to handle it.”

 For Jen Spyra, also 33, who writes for The Late Show With Stephen Colbert, topical late night shows have become not simply a therapy session for the millions who tune in but also for those who produce them.
 “It’s a luxury to be able to make a joke,” Spyra says.
 “Otherwise I’d just walk around with this impotent rage.
 I would be a crazy lady at Zabar’s screaming about Mitch McConnell.”

 On this snowy day in mid-November, Radley, Spyra and four other key female writers — Late Night With Seth Meyers‘ Amber Ruffin, 39; Full Frontal With Samantha Bee‘s Ashley Nicole Black, 33; Wyatt Cenac’s Problem Areas‘ Hallie Haglund (formerly of The Daily Show), 36; and The Tonight Show Starring Jimmy Fallon‘s Marina Cockenberg, 31 — convened at a Chinatown restaurant for a spirited conversation (edited here for length and clarity) that touched on everything from gender parity to fart jokes.